// Seron Security

 That sounds simple—until you see the list of items that need updating.
 Among the items are firewalls, routers, switches, servers, workstations, laptops, tablets, phones, and peripheral devices such as printers and copiers.
 Management needs to ensure that IT—whether in-house or a vendor—updates all operating systems (Windows 8, Windows 7, etc.) and applications (Java, Adobe Flash, web browsers, etc.) with vendor-supplied patches.
 In addition, anti-virus/malware protection is needed not only for desktops and laptops, but mobile devices as well, including employee-owned devices that connect to the network.

 Make sure IT establishes an inventory reconciliation, which ensures that all systems are protected.
 Encourage the IT team, or your vendor, to assign this role to someone—preferably not an IT “firefighter”—who has time to fulfill these duties.
+If you outsource your network support to a vendor, make sure that your contracts establish and assign clear patching and updating responsibilities.

 Test your security and controls

+To determine its cyber security risk level, an organization should rely on two types of periodic assessments—vulnerability testing and controls testing.
 Vulnerability testing involves the automated scanning of systems to determine if known vulnerabilities (security holes in software) are present.
 The tests should assess protections against threats both external (outside hackers) and internal (insiders or hackers that gain internal access).

 Controls testing verifies that the controls described above are functioning properly.
 Many organizations undergo a review of select controls as part of their financial audit, but this does not typically look at the entire environment.
 High-level oversight should ensure that IT promptly remediates any issues discovered during testing.
+Organizations also need to regularly assess vendors that either host their data or have access to them via internal systems.

 KNOWLEDGE IS POWER